The Ultimate Europe Packing List for Traveling Families

 For each adult, aim for:

-- 2 pairs of pants or skirts (one dressier, one casual)
+• 2 pairs of pants or skirts (one dressier, one casual)

-- 1 pair of versatile shorts or a lightweight skirt for warm days
+• 1 pair of versatile shorts or a lightweight skirt for warm days

-- 5-6 sets of undergarments
+• 5-6 sets of undergarments

-- 2 pairs of socks plus one warm pair
+• 2 pairs of socks plus one warm pair

-- 1 light sweater or fleece mid-layer
+• 1 light sweater or fleece mid-layer

-- 1 packable rain jacket -- European weather changes without warning, and a lightweight jacket that stuffs into its own pocket is non-negotiable
+• 1 packable rain jacket - European weather changes without warning, and a lightweight jacket that stuffs into its own pocket is non-negotiable

-- 1 dressier layer if you plan on any nicer dinners
+• 1 dressier layer if you plan on any nicer dinners

 For each child:

-- 4-5 tops (kids are messier, budget one extra)
+• 4-5 tops (kids are messier, budget one extra)

-- 2-3 bottoms
+• 2-3 bottoms

-- 5-6 sets of undergarments
+• 5-6 sets of undergarments

-- Pajamas (one set is enough)
+• Pyjamas (one set is enough)

-- 1 warm layer
+• 1 warm layer

-- 1 rain jacket
+• 1 rain jacket

 Shoes (the hard part):

-- One pair of sandals or flip-flops (summer) or lightweight slip-ons
+• One pair of sandals or flip-flops (summer) or lightweight slip-ons

-- That is it.
+• That is it.
 Two pairs.
 Three maximum if you truly need something dressy.

 The laundry secret: Plan to do laundry.
 Almost every European Airbnb has a washing machine, and laundromats are everywhere.
 Pack a small tube of travel detergent and a few feet of clothesline.
-Doing a load of laundry every three to four days means you can pack for two weeks in a carry-on.
+Doing a load every three to four days means you can pack for two weeks in a carry-on.
 This is the single biggest shift in mindset that separates overpacked families from ultralight ones.

-Stroller vs. Carrier: The Great Debate
+Pushchair vs. Carrier: The Great Debate

-Bring a stroller if:
+Bring a pushchair if:

-- You are visiting cities with reasonably flat terrain
+• You're visiting cities with reasonably flat terrain

-- You plan long sightseeing days where little legs will give out
+• You plan long sightseeing days where little legs will give out

-- You need the under-seat storage (it becomes your day bag)
+• You need the under-seat storage (it becomes your day bag)

 Bring a carrier if:

-- You are visiting hilly towns, ancient sites, or places with lots of stairs
+• You're visiting hilly towns, ancient sites, or places with lots of stairs

-- Your child is under 18 months and prefers being close
+• Your child is under 18 months and prefers being close

-- You want maximum mobility on public transit
+• You want maximum mobility on public transit

-- Cobblestones are going to be a major feature of your trip
+• Cobblestones are going to be a major feature of your trip

-One firm rule: whatever stroller you bring, it must fold with one hand while you hold a child with the other.
+One firm rule: whatever pushchair you bring, it must fold with one hand while you hold a child with the other.
 Practice this at home.
 If it takes two adults and a YouTube tutorial, leave it behind.

 Tech and Gadgets